Skip to content

 Next steps

-If your child hasn't made reasonable progress, or you're unhappy with the support, it'll be important to agree what should happen next.
+If your child hasn't made reasonable progress, or you're unhappy with the support in place, it'll be important to agree what should happen next.

 Sometimes it helps to involve other professionals in further assessment.